 Garden Design puts pruning shears at the top of the list of necessary landscaping tools because plants need occasional pruning to prevent them from taking over, and it is necessary to keep them healthy.
 Pruning shears, or secateurs, come in two varieties: bypass pruners, which are best for cutting live wood, and anvil pruners for dead wood.
 If you purchase only one, make it a bypass pruner because, as Garden Myths points out, anvil pruners can crush live branches and damage them.

 Loppers are basically pruning shears with long handles, and they are also essential landscaping tools because the extra leverage allows them to do jobs that pruning shears can't do.
-Hand pruners can do the delicate job of cutting back small branches to stimulate plant growth, but reach for loppers when you need to cut off a branch at the base.
+Hand pruners can do the delicate job of cutting back small branches to stimulate plant growth, but reach for loppers when you need to cut off a branch at the base or to cut vegetation that's out of reach when using your hand pruners.
 Both bypass and anvil loppers are available, and as with pruning shears, bypass loppers are preferable if you plan on adding only one set to your collection of landscaping tools.

 Gardeners may consider pruners the number one gardening tool, but Gardening Know How considers a hand trowel equally important.
 No shovel is delicate enough for planting bulbs and seedlings, and when you head to the garden to pull out weeds, your trowel is the garden tool you'll want to bring with you.